mmistakes/minimal-mistakes/_posts/2022/03/2022-03-28-terrinet-sevila-2022.md

 Current vision-based unmanned aerial vehicle **landing systems** are mainly based on Aruco marker detection.
 The current development of **edge devices** and miniaturisation of resources allows performing **neural network inference on-board** the drone.
 Building a system based on deep learning would generalise such systems and improve their effectiveness in uncontrolled conditions.
 Additionally, the algorithm allows for the implementation of **safety features**, such as the ability to detect a human in the neighborhood and hold up the landing process.

-The ultimate aim of the research visit is to determine if it is pussible lo use edge devices tu build a vision-hased system using deep neural networks to improve precision UAV landing.
-If not, we will try to answer how current constraints prevent the use of modern technology and indicatc possible  evelopments and pitfalls of cxisting approachcs.
+The ultimate aim of the research visit is to determine if it is possible to use edge devices to build a vision-based system using deep neural networks to improve precision UAV landing.
+If not, we will try to answer how current constraints prevent the use of modern technology and indicate possible developments and pitfalls of existing approaches.

 ### Deep Computer Vision